Shadow & Bone Used A White Stunt Double For Inej. But The Problems Run Much Deeper.

 "hey @netflix @HIGHzurrer whats this about you hiring a white stunt double for amita, a BROWN woman?? & not a single person working on the show thought that was weird or fucked up?? shame on u, amita & inej both deserve better & i feel so sad for amita that she had to see that :/" wrote one Twitter user.

-"all im saying is that the second people found out that the stunt double for inej was a white woman they realized it was wrong. you can’t really argue that no one on that set realized it would be wrong," wrote another.
+"all im saying is that the second people found out that the stunt double for inej was a white woman they realized it was wrong. you can’t really argue that no one on that set realized it would be wrong (sic)," wrote another.

 Advertisement